jethro-swan/SLATE/README.md

     - **currency**'s **name** (selected from drop-down list)
     - _transaction_ (selected from drop-down list displaying most recent transactions in this **currency**.

-    NB, this does not removed the original transaction from the journal.
+    NB, this does not remove the original transaction from the journal.
     Instead, it posts a reversing transaction.

 ### Global administrators